 We will pair the strip steaks with Cabernet Sauvignon, Merlot, or Pinot Noir for an excellent wine complement.

-Store leftovers sealed airtight in the refrigerator for 4 days.
+Store leftovers sealed in an airtight container in the refrigerator for 4 days.
+You may also freeze leftovers for 4 months.

 Like any leftover steak, I love mine cut up on a garden salad.
-But to reheat, a splash of oil in a skillet on the stovetop over medium heat works great.
+But reheating it with a splash of oil in a skillet on the stovetop over medium heat works great.

 ❓FAQs

-This thickness of Tomahawk steaks requires a sear over high heat, then finishing grilling with indirect heat.
-This recipe using all direct heat is NOT appropriate for Cowboy steaks.
+This thickness of cowboy steaks requires a sear over high heat, followed by grilling with indirect heat or a reverse searing method.
+This recipe uses only direct heat, which is inappropriate for thicker Cowboy steaks.

 🐄About Ribeye Steak